mattupham/ai-color-palette-generator/README.md

 ## 📱 Usage

 1. Sign in with your Google account
-2. Enter a feeling or mood in the input field (e.g., "energetic", "calm", "professional")
+2. Enter a vibe or mood in the input field (e.g., "energetic", "calm", "professional")
 3. Click "Generate" or press Enter
 4. Browse through the AI-generated color palettes
 5. Click on any color to copy its hex code